danimatasd/MUJOCO-AIDL/README.md

 ### Conclusions <a name="conclusions1"></a>

+Based on the given information, we draw a series of conclusions:

+1. The training algorithm being used is Proximal Policy Optimization (PPO), which is a reinforcement learning algorithm that has been shown to be effective for training robotic control tasks.

+2. The algorithm improved the model's running performance over time, as evidenced by the videos, with a maximum reward of 5734 achieved during training.

+3. The entropy started at 17.025 and went down to 14.564 in 20.3 hours, which suggests that the policy became more deterministic as the training progressed.

-## Anybotics ANYmal C <a name="anymal-c"></a>
+## ANYmal C <a name="anymal-c"></a>

 ### Overview <a name="overview2"></a>

-The ANYmal C is a quadruped robot used for inspection of industrial facilities.
+The ANYmal C is a quadruped robot developed by [ANYbotics](https://www.anybotics.com/) used for inspection of industrial facilities.
 With it's 8 joints it is able to navigate through complex environments, such as industrial inspection, search and rescue, and scientific research.
 It is highly adaptable and can be customized to suit a wide range of tasks and environments, making it a versatile platform for robotics research and development.

-The Anybiotics ANYmal C model has 12 degrees of freedom, enabling it to execute a wide variety of dynamic movements, such as walking, trotting, running, climbing, and crawling.
+The ANYmal C model has 12 degrees of freedom, enabling it to execute a wide variety of dynamic movements, such as walking, trotting, running, climbing, and crawling.
 These degrees of freedom provide the robot with the ability to move its body in many different ways, making it highly versatile and adaptable.

 <p align="center">
     <img src="https://github.com/danimatasd/MUJOCO-AIDL/blob/main/misc/Anybotics%20ANYmal%20C.jpg?raw=true">
 </p>

-<font size= "2"><center><em>[Anybotics ANYmal C](https://www.anybotics.com/anymal-autonomous-legged-robot/)</em></center></font>

 ### Hypothesis <a name="hypothesis2"></a>